Face It

 Solution

-In 2010, I wrote web content that got straight to the point, supported by a reassuring and helpful tone: You can get through this.
+I crafted a content strategy that aligned the project team around the goals and key messages of for the site.
+I helped determine the UX and IA for the site, then wrote web content that got straight to the point, supported by a reassuring and helpful tone: You can get through this.
 We will help you.

-In 2016, Face It approached Arrowplane and Plumlines again to refresh their website.
+A few years after the initial website launch, Face It approached Arrowplane and Plumlines again to refresh the site.
 Face It had been so successful in decreasing the stigma around male depression, the organization had grown beyond the website’s original messaging.
 We updated the content to reflect the organization’s expanded goals: to not only reach men with depression, but also donors who could support the mission.

 Project completed in partnership with Arrowplane.